Climate Action | Climate Justice

 How you can help

-The entire UUAA congregation, all ages and all interests, are needed to help UUAA shrink our carbon footprint, work for climate justice in our community and support each other in our climate learning.
+The entire UUAA congregation, all ages and all interests, is needed to help UUAA shrink our carbon footprint, work for climate justice in our community and support each other in our climate learning.
 You can be part of this effort at whatever level of involvement works for you, from becoming more diligent about your home recycling and food waste, to leading a multi-year climate project.
 To add your address to the climate action email list, contact climate@uuaa.org.
 Click the button below to read a summary of our multi-year Climate Action Plan, mapping our work together over the next several years!

-Green Sanctuary 2030 Re-Certification
+Green Sanctuary 2030

 Green Sanctuary 2030 Logo